anupam-k/Payment-Integration-Theory/README.md

 **_Step 5:_** Your server code receives the payment method nonce and then uses the server SDK to create a transaction.

 **_Nonce:_** It is a Unique Token

+## _Client:_ Web Browser, Mobile App

+Step 1: As soon as the client request,
+        Request the sever to Generate a token

+Step 2: As soon as the client response back,
+        you need to store that token

+Step 3: Client request with the token and verifies
+        the braintree.
+Once the braintree receives this, it will reply with nonce

+Step 4: Your front-end sends the payment method nonce to your server

+Step 5: Your server code receives the payment method nonce and then uses the server SDK to create a transaction.

+## _With perspective of Backend Developer_

+_**Only Two Controllers are needed:**_
+- Generate a Token
+- Pass the nonce, make a braintree request, send it to frontend